 Over the course of a few weekends, we installed our own DIY paver walkway.
 We ran into some challenges that we’ll discuss.
 But overall – it was a fun project.

-This is not likely something you’ll run into, but we did end up finding a new and innovative product to remedy our situation.
+This is not likely something you’ll run into.
+But we did end up finding a new and innovative product to remedy our situation.
 And it cut out a TON OF WORK!

-How To Install A Paver Walkway
+How To Install a DIY Paver Walkway

 So, what are we to do?
 I thought I’d share with you how to install a paver walkway so you can recreate what we’re doing at our home.